DjangoGirls/tutorial/code_editor/README.md

 You're about to write your first line of code, so it's time to download a code editor!

 There are a lot of different editors and it largely boils down to personal preference.
 Most Python programmers use complex but extremely powerful IDEs (Integrated Development Environments), such as PyCharm.
-As a beginner, however - that's probably less suitable; our recommendations are equally powerful, but a lot more simple.
+As a beginner, however - that's probably less suitable; our recommendations are equally powerful, but a lot simpler.

 Our suggestions are below, but feel free to ask your coach what their preferences are - it'll be easier to get help from them.